ROAS Calculation: The Ultimate Guide to Return On Ad Spend

 In this section, I’ll briefly outline what those variables I mentioned above are, how they affect total return, and how to accurately measure them.

 Technically, there are a number of other factors.
-But these are the biggest ones and the biggest KPIs that any good marketer should have.
+However, these are the biggest ones and the biggest KPIs that any good marketer should have.

 1. Advertising Spend